Archailign/praxibility-ebl/CONTRIBUTING.md

 Thank you for your interest in contributing to EBL!
 This document provides guidelines and instructions for contributing to the project.

+EBL is part of the **Archailign Business Engineering** framework, integrating ArchiMate 3.1 capabilities with executable business logic.
+Your contributions help advance the state of enterprise architecture and business process automation.

 ## Table of Contents

 - [Code of Conduct](#code-of-conduct)